Group fairness in dynamic refugee assignment: Introduction

 \section{Introduction}

-Over two million new refugees and asylum seekers are projected to require resettlement in 2023 to escape violence and persecution in their origin countries \cite{unhcr2022}, and ensuring the successful integration of these displaced people is a profound humanitarian and policy goal.
+Over two million new refugees and asylum seekers are projected to require resettlement in 2024 to escape violence and persecution in their origin countries \cite{unhcr2023}, and ensuring the successful integration of these displaced people is a profound humanitarian and policy goal.
 Successful integration (typically measured by gainful employment after resettlement\footnote{For example, in the US, the Refugee Act of 1980 mandates annual audits of proxies for this metric.}) is crucial both to enhance the quality of life of refugees and asylum seekers and to invigorate the local economy of host countries.
-The challenge of facilitating the integration of refugees and asylum seekers into society is typically the purview of non-profit and governmental {resettlement agencies} such as the Swiss State Secretariat of Migration (SEM) in Switzerland, the Central Agency for the Reception of Asylum Seekers (COA) in the Netherlands, and the Lutheran Immigration and Refugee Service (LIRS) in the United States.
+The challenge of facilitating the integration of refugees and asylum seekers into society is typically the purview of non-profit and governmental {resettlement agencies} such as the Swiss State Secretariat of Migration (SEM) in Switzerland, the Central Agency for the Reception of Asylum Seekers (COA) in the Netherlands, and Global Refuge in the United States.

 A primary driver for successful integration is the geographic location in a host country to which a refugee or asylum seeker is assigned.
 Traditionally, case officers within resettlement agencies have made assignments based on local quotas and their own judgment.
 In the past few years, however, innovations in analytics have given rise to machine learning (ML) models that predict integration outcomes using personal characteristics~\cite{bansak2018improving}.
 The advent of ML in this context opens up new possibilities for using analytics to improve resettlement decisions.